suryakantamangaraj/ShaktiSDK/doc/howto_develop.md

 - Make an entry in the Top [Makefile](https://gitlab.com/shaktiproject/software/shakti-sdk/blob/master/Makefile) for `make clean` command.
 - The name of the directory corresponds to the name of the application.
 - This name will echo everywhere in the shakti-sdk.
-- Do `make list-applns`, this will list applications in shakti-sdk.
+- Do `make list-applns`.
+This will list the new application as part of shakti-sdk.

 ### Example program ###